Skip to main content

 11 mentions Positive Neutral Negative

-The music in the game is characterized by a limited selection, featuring only one repetitive song that some find cute, while others describe it as unmemorable.
-Additionally, there are significant audio bugs, such as overlapping tracks and volume control issues, which detract from the overall experience.
+The music in the game is characterized by a limited selection, featuring a single repetitive song that some find cute, while others describe it as unmemorable.
+Additionally, there are issues with audio bugs, where stage music can become overwhelming and overlap with sound effects, detracting from the overall experience.
 Despite these flaws, some players appreciate the chill vibe of certain tracks.

 • “Also, some of the songs are actually pretty good.”